mungewell/pico-irig/README.md

 We ultimately want the output to be synchronised with another clock, for this we use the 1PPS input.

-This is used to trigger the other state machine to start from a know point in code at the correct time, via them waiting with `irq(block, 4)` and the synchroniser clearing the interrupt at the right time with `irq(clear, 4)`.
+This 1PPS input is used to trigger the other state machine to start from a know point in code at the correct time, via them waiting with `irq(block, 4)` and the synchroniser clearing the interrupt at the right time with `irq(clear, 4)`.